SabaPivot/ProjectionTrainer/README.md

 ## Training Process

-A two-stage training approach is employed:
+A two-stage training approach is employed, analogous to the later stages described in the CheXagent paper:

 ### Stage 1: Vision-Language Projector Training (`Stage1/`)

-*   **Goal:** Align the vision encoder's output space with the language model's input space by training the MLP projector.
+*   **Goal:** Align the vision encoder's output space with the language model's input space by training the MLP projector (similar to Fig. 2d in CheXagent).
 *   **Method:**
     *   The SigLIP vision encoder and Gemma3 language model weights are **frozen**.
     *   Only the **MLP Projector** weights are trained.